geneontology/protege-tutorial/docs/Entities.md

 New entities
 ------------

 Terms in the ontologies we use have separate names and IDs.
-The names are annotation values (labels) and the ids are represented using IRIs.
-The [OBO foundry has a policy on IRI](http://www.obofoundry.org/id-policy.shtml) (or id) generation.
+The names are annotation values (labels) and the IDs are represented using IRIs.
+The [OBO foundry has a policy on IRI](http://www.obofoundry.org/id-policy.shtml) (or ID) generation.
 You can set an id strategy using the “New Entities” tab under the Protégé preferences.

 Set your new entity preferences as follows: